 Do your development initiatives keep getting approved but then shelved?
 What's going wrong?

 Discussing and debating your options with your colleagues and presenting a unified, compelling strategy to the board is a great first step.
 But unfortunately that’s all it is.
 A first step.
-So what can you do to get your program moving?
+So what can you do to get your programme moving?

 First, rally your delivery team behind a realistic implementation plan.
 The best way to get buy-in is to involve your delivery leads throughout the planning process.

 To give your plan focus, think about key triggers or events that will affect your timetable.
 If those are more than a year away, try to identify some interim milestones in the next six months.
 Any longer than six months and you'll encounter unknowns or unforeseen events that will reduce the value of your plan.